 Be sure to also bring a really sturdy tripod as the winds can get strong and gusty in the desert.

-Also, if you’re in a safari vehicle, a monopod will come in handy.
+Also, if you’re in a safari vehicle, a monopod can come in handy.
 If you’re in a car or self-driving, bring a bean bag.

 How Much Time?